ptrstovka/letsencrypt-php/README.md

 * composer-installable
 * PSR-2 formatted
 * PSR-3 logger compatible

-Still to come:

 * unit tests (some additional refactoring required to support this)
 * support for alternative storage backends
+* support for verifying DNS challenges using DNS-over-HTTPS

 ## Prerequisites

 The minimum required PHP version is 7.1.0 due to the implementation of ECDSA.

-This client also depends on cURL and OpenSSL.
+This client also depends on OpenSSL.

 ## Install